 (3) Without limiting section 3(1), on the commencement of the Iron Ore (McCamey’s Monster) Agreement Authorisation Amendment Act 1986 1 the Principal Agreement, as amended by the first Variation Agreement, shall, subject to its provisions, operate and take effect as though those provisions were enacted in this Act.

-[Section 4 inserted by No. 45 of 1986 s.
-6; amended by No. 29 of 1994 s.
+[Section 4 inserted: No. 45 of 1986 s.
+6; amended: No. 29 of 1994 s.
 8; No. 61 of 2010 s.
 41.]

 5. Second Variation Agreement

-(1) The agreement (in this section called “the second Variation Agreement”), a copy of which is set out in Schedule 3, is ratified and its implementation is authorised.
+(1) The agreement (in this section called the second Variation Agreement), a copy of which is set out in Schedule 3, is ratified and its implementation is authorised.

 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the second Variation Agreement shall operate and take effect notwithstanding any other Act or law.